 - Consistency.
 This is the biggest thing that I could recommend.
 Make sure that whatever schedule you choose is consistent.
 This allows the child to anticipate the transition from one house to another and even prepare themselves.

 - Regularly scheduled phone calls or Skype calls with the other parent.
 This allows the child to still bond with both parents and maybe not miss them quite as much.
 It also allows the other parent to be aware of what’s going on in the child’s life while they are away.

-When it comes to older children we must start considering things such as extra-curricular activities, as well as a social life.
+When it comes to older children we must start considering things such as extra-curricular activities, as well as social life.
 These are things you don’t have to consider as much for younger children.
 At this age children are a little more aware of what is working for their schedule and what isn’t, so it’s a good idea to listen to their input and find a solution that works for everyone.

 While it’s important to focus on the transition from house to house in the schedule, it’s also important for both parents’ to be involved with your children’s school so that you know what’s going on.
-A couple things to consider when it comes to the children’s schooling are:
+A couple of things to consider when it comes to the children’s schooling are:

 - Homework.
 When a child is living in two houses it’s easy for things to get lost in the shuffle or even left behind.
 Plan for what will happen if homework is left at one of the parent’s houses.
 It’s also a good idea to know what homework is due so you know if something is missing.
-Most teachers will be happy to email a homework schedule to parent’s if asked.
+Most teachers will be happy to email a homework schedule to parents if asked.

 As your child grows up you are probably going to have to come back to your plan and revise it.
 As they start joining sports or band, or theater, etc. there will be more games to go to, more practices to attend.
 So you’ll need to look over the schedule every so often and make sure that it is doing what is best for your child.

 If at anytime you are feeling overwhelmed with your custody issue and you need help settling it, at Hampton Roads Legal Services we are here to help put you at ease.
-Call us today to schedule your consultation.
+Call us today at 757-276-6555 to schedule your consultation.